Donearm/scripts/README.md

 reattaches to it or if it's not, launch one.
 This is for WM that are launched by
 \startx as a DM implements already the same functionalities

+#### watermarking.sh

+Quick script to add a watermark on an image.
+Used for copyrighting my images at the moment

 ## Donate

 [![ko-fi](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/W7W7KA0Z)